stfc/PSyclone/doc/developers.rst

 Schedule
 ===============

 The Schedule node represents a sequence of statments.
-It is a relevant node in PSyclone because two of its specialisations, InvokeSchedule and KernelSchedule (described below), are used as the root nodes of PSy-layer invokes and kernel subrouintes.
-This makes them the initial exploration points on PSyclone scripts and a common place where to apply transformations.
+It is a important node in PSyclone because two of its specialisations: InvokeSchedule and KernelSchedule (described below), are used as the root nodes of PSy-layer invokes and kernel subroutines.
+This makes them the starting points for any walking of the PSyIR tree in PSyclone transformation scripts and a common target for the application of transformations.

 .. autoclass:: psyclone.psyGen.Schedule
     :members: